global-asp/asp-source/en/0059_akais-special-mat.md

 But Akai was never in danger of being bitten by these dangerous creatures.
-Her mother said, “Her special
+Her mother said, "Her special
 mat protects Akai from any
-harm.”
+harm."

 ##
 Akai was a clever child.